Upcoming Events

 Nerina Pallot's music transcends the superficial metrics of modern success, resonating instead on a deeper, emotional level with those who listen.
 Whether you've been following her for years or are just discovering her work, A Psalm for Emily Salvi is an invitation to connect with something real.

-Cambridge Storey's Field Centre, N/A, Sat, 20 Sep 2025 at 7:00pm buy tickets
+Cambridge Storey's Field Centre, Sat 20 Sep 2025 at 7:00pm

 Black Country, New Road

 There are few contemporary bands who can do musical reinvention quite as consistently as Black Country, New Road.
 From their Mercury Music Prize-nominated debut For the First Time, which touched upon everything from jazz to post-rock via klezmer music, to the art-rock meets chamber pop follow up Ants From Up There (both top 5 charting albums).
-Then when singer Isaac Wood amicably left shortly after, they wrote an entire set of new songs to tour which ended up on Live at Bush Hall, an album The Guardian claimed was a ?magical resurgence? in a triumphant five-star review.
+Then when singer Isaac Wood amicably left shortly after, they wrote an entire set of new songs to tour which ended up on Live at Bush Hall, an album The Guardian claimed was a "magical resurgence" in a triumphant five-star review.
 Now, on studio album three, the band are once again building from the ground up in yet another miraculous musical transformation.

-Cambridge Corn Exchange, CB2 3QB, Wed, 24 Sep 2025 at 7:00pm buy tickets
+Cambridge Corn Exchange, Wed 24 Sep 2025 at 7:00pm

 Heather Ferrier Trio